Poor Wi-Fi Signal on your iPhone XR? Lets Fix It!

 Resort to perform the Airplane mode trick.
-It is alternative to power cycling your WiFi connections on your phone.
+It is an alternative to power cycling your Wi-Fi connections on your phone.
 Try these steps:

-Tap on Settings from your home screen and select airplane mode (you can see an airplane symbol).
+- Tap on Settings from your home screen and select airplane mode (you can see an aeroplane symbol).

-Turn ON this airplane feature.
-This will switch off your Bluetooth and Wi-Fi option by default.
+- Turn ON this airplane feature.
+This will switch off your Bluetooth and Wi-Fi options by default.

-Go to settings from your home screen and airplane mode, turn the feature ON.
+- Go to settings from your home screen and airplane mode, and turn the feature ON.

-Phone connects to your Wi-Fi network by default, and could even connect to unsecured WiFi networks such as your neighbor's network.
+The phone connects to your Wi-Fi network by default and could even connect to unsecured Wi-Fi networks such as your neighbor's network.
 Despite the connection, you may notice the signal strength getting weaker.

-Tap on forget to confirm – you can also select the Wi-Fi network that you want to delete.
+- Tap on forget to confirm – you can also select the Wi-Fi network you want to delete.

 Reset the network settings

 Apply this option when the aforementioned has failed.
-This will have an impact on the current bluetooth and Wi-Fi connections, similar server settings, APN and restoring the default networks.
+This will impact the current Bluetooth and Wi-Fi connections, similar server settings, APN, and restoring the default networks.

 Here's how to reset network settings:

-Navigate settings option from your home screen and select general.
+- Navigate to the settings option from your home screen and select general.

-Enter the passcode/PIN/pattern etc when you tap on the reset network setting option and confirm reset option.
+- Enter the passcode/PIN/pattern etc., when you tap on the reset network setting option and confirm the reset option.

-Your XR version will instigate the network resetting settings and restore the options that are default.
-Once the reset has been completed, the device will be rebooted automatically in order to apply the changes you have made.
-Go to your wi-Fi settings to reconnect it (after re-enabling it) once the device boots up.
+Your XR version will instigate the network resetting settings and restore the default options.
+Once the reset has been completed, the device will be rebooted automatically to apply the changes you have made.
+Go to your Wi-Fi settings to reconnect it (after re-enabling it) once the device boots up.

-Reboot your iPhone XR Network as the last resort [Soft Reset]
+Reboot your iPhone XR Network as a last resort [Soft Reset]

-This case is also applicable when the response of your iPhone to your network connection is fine initially but it starts acting up next moment, this means there are miscellaneous glitches impairing the performance of your iPhone's signal system.
+This case is also applicable when the response of your iPhone to your network connection is acceptable initially, but it starts acting up the next moment.
+This means various glitches impair your iPhone's signal system performance.

 Here's how you can soft reset it:

-Simultaneously hold the power and volume buttons for few seconds.
+- Simultaneously hold power and volume buttons for a few seconds.

-Press Slide Button again once the phone boots up after 30 seconds.
+- Press the Slide Button again once the phone boots up after 30 seconds.

-Go to Wi-Fi menu after tapping on settings option and enable Wi-Fi if required.
+- Go to the Wi-Fi menu after tapping on the Settings option and enable Wi-Fi if required.

-Select Wi-Fi network and add password, if prompted.
+- Select Wi-Fi network and add a password if prompted.

 Miscellaneous factors affecting the signal connections

-Make sure you have the later iOS version – the latest software update can fix Wi-Fi signal issues.
+- Ensure you have the later iOS version – the latest software update can fix Wi-Fi signal issues.
 This will also fix interrelated bugs and system errors.
-There's a possibility that you may miss to view and download over-the-air updates because of your Wi-Fi interruptions on your iPhone.
-The synonym to this problem would be to use iTunes on your desktop version to check for the latest update.
+There's a possibility that you may miss viewing and downloading over-the-air updates because of your Wi-Fi interruptions on your iPhone.
+The synonym for this problem would be to use iTunes on your desktop version to check for the latest update.
 You can then download and install it.

 BONUS - Manual DNS Setup on iPhone

-This creates a massive impact, it is not always Wi-Fi reception but other issues like altering the DNS setting that would fix your issue.
+This creates a massive impact.
+It is not always Wi-Fi reception, but other issues like altering the DNS setting would fix your issue.
 This is not a method to boost your Wi-Fi reception but a way to go through some other DNS to obtain data from the internet.

-Here are few options and how to do it:
+Here are a few options and how to do it:

-Navigate to settings and tap on Wi-Fi and the 'i' icon to the right of Wi-Fi network connected name.
+- Navigate to Settings and tap on Wi-Fi and the 'i' icon to the right of the Wi-Fi network connected name.

 This is the optimal thing, where automatically opted DNS does not always work, which is why using an OpenDNS (public version) or Google is suggested.

 Hope this issue is now resolved and you are enjoying a better Wi-Fi connection on your iPhone!
 Hint: these steps can fix your iPad connectivity issues as well.
 Let us know in the comments section.
-Please also make sure that certain updates or immediate updates due to COVID-19 is in response to rising cyber threats amongst which is SIM swapping.
+Please also ensure that specific or immediate updates due to COVID-19 respond to rising cyber threats and SIM swapping.
 Once you embed Efani in your device, you're free of SIM swapping threats.
 Remember, privacy is a fundamental right!
 Stay safe.